Overseas Police clearance

 Here you’ll find contact details for various countries and how they issue police clearances.

 Apply to Australia Federal Police, Criminal Records, Locked Bag 8550, Canberra, ACT 2601, Australia.
-Request a National Police check and ensure you enter Code Number 21.
-See the Australian Federal Police website
+Request a National Police Check and ensure you enter Code Number 21.
+We require a ‘Complete Disclosure’ check.
+If you receive a ‘Partial Disclosure’ or ‘Standard Disclosure’ check, please contact us at email@example.com and ask for a statutory declaration to complete.
+We will accept this in combination with your Partial or Standard Disclosure check.
+See the Australian Federal Police website.

 Apply to the Officer in Charge, CID, Police Headquarters, Suva, Fiji.
 Request a police certificate to be forwarded direct to the Education Council and provide our postal address: Education Council, PO Box 5326, Wellington 6145, New Zealand.